 Learn more about EV range, and how to optimize it

-There are many ways to charge your EV: A home or public Level 2/240V charger, public DC Fast Chargers, or even Level 1/120V.
+There are many ways to charge your EV: A home or public Level 2/240V charger, public Level 3/DC Fast Chargers, or even Level 1/120V at home.

 Charging at home is the most convenient and economical option, but it is possible to own an EV and charge only at public chargers.